bcmclean/parallel-programming/OpenMP-Exam.md

 - Number of iterations is divided equally amongst threads, in roubd-robin function
 - Extra iterations would be assigned to first few threads
 - Default chunk ~= num_iterations / num_threads
+- Use: iterations require the same amount of time, little overhead

 #### Dynamic
 - Iterations broken up into chunks of chunk size